Anton-Vasylchenko/firebase-cart/README.md

 # firebase-cart

-A small project where I practiced React and Firebase
+A small project where I practiced React, Redux Toolkit and Firebase

 # DEMO